badlydrawnrob/elm-playground/elm-in-action/README.md

 > 10. **Group, filter, timebox** a potential card (using other mental models if needed)
 > 11. **Create an example card in your own words!**

-- ⚠️ To what level do I want to learn programming?
-- ⚠️ How much do I care?

 Learning and teaching with programming takes quite a bit of breaking things down and moving up in small steps, so that the student understands what options they have, and how to write things more succinctly.

 Looking back at some of the [Racket lang challenges](https://github.com/badlydrawnrob/racket-playground/issues/1) I've really forgotten quite a bit, and the functional examples seem a verbose and long-winded.

 - [ ] Which texts or online learning get it right?
-- [ ] How could you break down that learning for better Anki cards?
+- [ ] How to break down that learning for better Anki cards?
 - [ ] Is linking cards to Chapter of the book enough?

 ## Candidates for an Anki card

 ## Chapter 03

+> After our initial small app, we get some more feature requests and have to improve it.
+They should be prioritised before you even start!

-1. Draw a sketch to show the "black box" of currying
+1. Draw sketches to show the black box procedures[^4]
+    - One of them is _currying_
+    - One of them is _random numbers_
 2. A DOM picture and a Elm runtime picture
 3. Create a document that shows:
     - A simple _static_ model (basic data)
     - A `Browser` dynamic model (with a message)
-4. A basic `model->view->update` — a view takes a model and returns a list of Html nodes, user events like clicks get translated into message values, messages get run through the update function to produce a new model, after an update a new model is sent to the view function to determine the new dom, so on (reduce this down to 3 simple steps)
+5. A basic `model->view->update` — a view takes a model and returns a list of Html nodes, user events like clicks get translated into message values, messages get run through the update function to produce a new model, after an update a new model is sent to the view function to determine the new dom, so on (reduce this down to 3 simple steps)